makerdao/pe-checklists/core/standards.md

 `.sol` files should adhere to the following standards:

-- A single newline at the end of the file
 - The SPDX license identifier is included at the start of the file
 - Pragma declarations immediately follow the license declaration
-- In almost all cases there should only be one contract per file
+- In almost all cases, there should only be one contract per file
+- A single newline at the end of the file

 ### Contract ordering